O-79/Arena/README.md

 6. Copy and paste the Hamachi IPv4 address of the host into the [IP Text Field] (*) on the client
 7. Click [Client] (*) on the client

-(*) Note: for now, use the Network Manager HUD instead of the main menu elements
+(*) Note: for now, use the Network Manager HUD instead of the main menu elements.

 <em>Made with love in Unity (my first project).</em>